Hunting License Information

 Maine Resident Applicants 70+ Years of Age

 For a one-time fee of $8.00, a senior lifetime license entitles the holder to all privileges they are qualified to receive including hunting, trapping, archery, and fishing.
-The license also includes the following permits: bear hunt, bear trap, muzzleloader, migratory waterfowl, pheasant, spring and fall turkey, coyote night hunt, crossbow, one expanded archery antlerless and one expanded archery either-sex.
+The license also includes the following permits: bear hunt, bear trap, muzzleloader, migratory waterfowl (state permit), pheasant, spring and fall turkey, coyote night hunt, crossbow, one expanded archery antlerless and one expanded archery either-sex.
 Hunters 70 and over do not need to obtain a physical permit, but can tag those species with their lifetime license.
-Must still apply for any deer and moose permits each year.
+Must still apply for antlerless deer and moose permits each year.
 Hunters 70 and over do not need to obtain a physical permit, but can tag those species with their lifetime license.
 A lifetime license holder must still annually purchase a federal migratory waterfowl permit and the salt water registry must be completed on the DMR website in any year they want to participate in the migratory hunting or saltwater fishing

 Note: If you purchased a senior lifetime license before age 70, you do NOT have to pay the $8.00 fee, and the permits listed in the previous paragraph are included with your lifetime license anytime during the calendar year you turn 70 years of age.

-A lifetime license holder who turns 16 years of age is able to hunt with their lifetime license as an adult big game license upon showing proof of having completed the required safety course, contact the Department to upgrade to an adult license, & obtain all necessary permits.
+A lifetime license holder who turns 16 years of age is able to hunt with their lifetime license as an adult big game license upon showing proof of having completed the required safety course.
+Contact MDIFW to upgrade to an adult license, and obtain all necessary permits.
 For more information see Junior Hunters.

 of any two*